JonathanTreffler/backblaze-personal-wine-container/README.md

 # Credits
 This was originally developed by @Atemu (https://github.com/Atemu/backblaze-personal-wine-container).

-The Backblaze logo and application is the property of Backblaze, Inc.
+The Backblaze name, logo and application is the property of Backblaze, Inc.

+This docker does not redistribute the Backblaze application.
+It gets downloaded from the official Backblaze Servers during the install process.

 This docker image is based on @jlesage 's excellent [base image](https://github.com/jlesage/docker-baseimage-gui).